hofstadter-io/hof/docs/content/modules/_index.md

 {{<lead>}}
-`hof mod` is a builtin command for
+`hof mod` is a command for
-CUE module and dependency management support.
+CUE modules and dependency management.
 It is based on Go modules, backed by git, supports public and private repositories, and makes working with CUE modules easy.